abbrcode/abbreviations-in-code/README.md

 ## Goal

-Give good names to variables, functions, classes, files can be difficult.
-Long names are always clear, but need time to read, take up space and are hard to remember.
-Choose a shorter form is better.
+Giving good names to variables, functions, classes, files etc. can be difficult.
+Long names are always clear, but take time to read, take up space and are hard to remember.
+Choosing a shorter form is better.

-If you will use the abbreviations below your naming will become more coherent, logical and understandable to other (even newbies) programmers.
+If you use the abbreviations below, your naming will become more coherent, logical and understandable to other programmers (even newbies).

 ## Guide

-Abbreviations are in key value format.
-Multiple choices are sorted from the most used one.
-Dots specify how much recommended is it.
+Abbreviations are in key&ndash;value format.
+Multiple choices are sorted from most to least used.
+Colored circles signify the degree of recommendation:

 - 🟢 Recommended
--  🟡 Context sensitive
+- 🟡 Context-sensitive
 - 🔴 Not recommended

-You can consider using the not recommended ones.
+Unrecommended ones can still be considered.
 The most important thing is to remain consistent in your code.

 ## List